voodoocreation/react-test-wrapper/docs/react-testing-library/Wrapper.md

 Sets the default props to be used for the wrapper instance.

 ### `withChildren`
-Sets the scenario-specific children to be used - cleared after `mount`, `render` or `shallow` are called.
+Sets the scenario-specific children to be used - cleared afte `render` is called.

 ### `withProps`
-Sets the scenario-specific props to be used - cleared after `mount`, `render` or `shallow` are called.
+Sets the scenario-specific props to be used - cleared after `render` is called.

-### `mount`
-Mounts the component with the Enzyme `mount` function, using the currently-set data.
-Returns a `ReactWrapper` instance.

 ### `render`
-Mounts the component with the Enzyme `render` function, using the currently-set data.
+Mounts the component with the `react-testing-library` `render` function, using the currently-set data.
-Returns a `ShallowWrapper` instance.

-### `shallow`
-Mounts the component with the Enzyme `shallow` function, using the currently-set data.
-Returns a `Cheerio` instance.
+Returns the `RenderResult` returned by the `render` function.

 How to extend
 -------------